telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/data-table/using-data-table-format-provider.md

 # Using the DataTableFormatProvider

 The __DataTableFormatProvider__ allows you to easily convert existing [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-5.0) to a worksheet and vice versa.
-You have a lot of options to control the porcess as well.
+Below you can see how to use this format provider to import/export data tables.

 ## Import